Police corruption: Present

 Transparency International is a global non-governmental organisation that provides oversight of corruption in the corporate and political sphere and publishes comprehensive reports annually.
-It tracks public opinion on corruption with the Global Corruption Barometer while the Corruption Perceptions Index derives its rankings of perceived levels of corruption from both public opinion surveys and expert assessments.
-Despite Poland being marked at a moderate level, it greatly falls behind its European counterparts such as Denmark, Finland, Sweden and Norway who are all consistently in the top 10 countries with the lowest perceived levels of corruption.
-As of 2014, Poland currently holds a ranking of 35 out of 175 countries, marking an almost decade long improvement in both score and ranking in the Index.
-The steady improvement can be attributed to the Poland's efforts to combat corruption over the last decade with the establishment of the Central Anticorruption Bureau (CBA) in 2006, their participation in the OECD Anti-Bribery Convention in 2000 and the subsequent slow adoption of anti-corruption policies.
+It tracks public opinion on corruption with the Global Corruption Barometer, while the Corruption Perceptions Index derives its rankings of perceived levels of corruption from both public opinion surveys and expert assessments.
+Despite Poland being marked at a moderate level, it greatly falls behind its European counterparts such as Denmark, Finland, Sweden and Norway, who are all consistently in the top 10 countries with the lowest perceived levels of corruption.
+As of 2014, Poland currently holds a ranking of 35 out of 175 countries, marking an almost decade-long improvement in both score and ranking in the Index.
+The steady improvement can be attributed to Poland's efforts to combat corruption over the last decade, with the establishment of the Central Anticorruption Bureau (CBA) in 2006, their participation in the OECD Anti-Bribery Convention in 2000 and the subsequent slow adoption of anti-corruption policies.

 However, over the last decade or so, there have been limited reports on Polish police corruption, which indicates that it is possibly underreported, as corruption is difficult to detect and measure due to its deceptive, hidden nature.
 Additionally, there is currently no specific legislation to protect whistleblowers.
-The CBA has training courses, which encourage officers to identify corruption but there is a fear of retribution given the lack of legal protection.
+The CBA has training courses, which encourage officers to identify corruption, but there is a fear of retribution given the lack of legal protection.
 Furthermore, it is evident from reports and surveys that the population of Poland and the European Commission are still concerned with the issue of corruption throughout Poland's public institutions, including the police department.
 It is noted that Poland has made considerable progress towards the eradication of corruption, however, there is a compelling need to increase these efforts and implement necessary reforms.